MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

    -  ``SNI_suspendCurrentJavaThread()`` in native call

-   When doing so, any other UI-related operation will not be processed until completion, leading the display to being unresponsive.
+   When doing so, any other UI-related operation will not be processed until completion, leading the display to be unresponsive.
 Any code that runs in the UI thread might be responsible.
 Look for code executed as a result of calls to: